 Sweep and mop (not included in the tote, but wouldn't that be awesome)

-Refill hand soap dispensers with castile soap and onguard.
+Refill hand soap dispensers with castile soap and protective blend.

 Wood polish on cabinets